NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

   ``NumberofResidents``  integer          >= 0         No        <number of bedrooms>  Number of occupants [#]_
   =====================  ========  =====  ===========  ========  ====================  ========================

   .. [#] NumberofResidents is only used for occupant heat gain.
-Most occupancy assumptions (e.g., usage of plug loads, appliances, hot water, etc.) are drive by the number of bedrooms, not number of occupants.
+Most occupancy assumptions (e.g., usage of plug loads, appliances, hot water, etc.) are driven by the number of bedrooms, not number of occupants.

 HPXML Building Construction
 ***************************

-Building construction is entered in ``/HPXML/Building/BuildingDetails/BuildingSummary/BuildingConstruction``:
+Building construction is entered in ``/HPXML/Building/BuildingDetails/BuildingSummary/BuildingConstruction``.

   =========================================================  ========  =========  ===========  ========  ========  =======================================================================
   Element                                                    Type      Units      Constraints  Required  Default   Notes